-This ran on Lex Chase’s blog as Flash Fiction pages on October 30, 2015.
+This story originally ran on Lex Chase’s Flash Fiction pages on October 30, 2015.

 While investigating a car crash, Officer Davis learns on Halloween, nothing can be taken for granted.
 Not even his heart.

 Love Comes in the Dead of the Night